[pane title=”FORMAT” start=open]

 - STRONG REMINDER that all players must play 50% of the team’s scheduled matches.
 Any player additions after the 8th week will be evaluated by the team captains for an adjusted requirement (amount of weeks required to qualify for play-offs).

-The top three teams will play off for prize money.
+The top four teams will play off for prize money.

 No time outs during play offs.